hirokoymj/great-frontend/src/managing-state/StateStructure.md

 ## Ex.2 - Don’t mirror props in state

-- If the parent component passes a different value of messageColor later (for example, 'red' instead of 'blue'), the color state variable would not be updated!
+Here, a color state variable is initialized to the messageColor prop.
+The problem is that if the parent component passes a different value of messageColor later (for example, 'red' instead of 'blue'), the color state variable would not be updated! **The state is only initialized during the first render.**

 ```js
 //==WRONG